neo4j-field/gsummit2023/README.md

 RETURN *;
 ```

-Now we use the Weakly Connected Components Algo to identify those nodes that are not well connected to the neetwork:
+Now we use the Weakly Connected Components Algo to identify those nodes that are not well connected to the network:
 ```cypher
 CALL gds.wcc.stream('OperationPoints') YIELD nodeId, componentId WITH collect(gds.util.asNode(nodeId).shortcut) AS lista, componentId